philbudden/dp203/scaling.md

 ## Horizontal Scaling

-- Also knowmn as scaling out
+- Also known as scaling out

 - Useful if you have a large number of reads but not writes.